SPHERE: Spherical partitioning for large-scale routing optimization: Spherical Partitioning

 \subsection{Recursive spherical partitioning}

-The following algorithm extends the partition cut from Algorithm~\ref{alg:decomp-cut} into a recursive partitioning routine.
-Its goal is to partition a global $s\!\to\!t$ routing task into a set of smaller subproblems, each confined to an induced sphere whose radius does not exceed a user-defined bound $R_{\max}$.
-These subproblems are returned as \textit{task triples} $(H,u,w)$, meaning: “route from $u$ to $w$ within the induced subgraph $H$.”
+The following procedure extends the partition cut of Algorithm~\ref{alg:decomp-cut} into a recursive framework.
+The objective is to decompose a global $s \to t$ routing task into a collection of manageable subproblems, each strictly confined to an induced spherical subgraph where the radius does not exceed a bound $R_{\max}$.
+For a comprehensive overview of all configurable parameters, please refer to Appendix~\ref{app:params}.

+Each subproblem is formalized as a \textit{task triple} $(H, u, w)$, representing a localized search from node $u$ to node $w$ within the induced subgraph $H$.
+We treat the resulting task set $\mathcal{T}$ as a sequence ordered along the $s \to t$ trajectory.
+This ordering ensures that concatenating the locally optimal paths induces a valid global path.
+For simplicity, we refer to this locally optimal path as the path returned by Algorithm~\ref{alg:sph-partition}.

 Algorithm~\ref{alg:sph-partition} starts by initializing the set of tasks $\mathcal{T}$ to be empty (lines~1-3).
 It then performs a partition cut on the original problem $(G,s,t)$, which returns the radii $(R_s,R_t)$, the last nonempty overlap $O$, and an anchor $a\in O$.
 The anchor acts as a splitting point that separates the global $s\!\to\!t$ route into two sides. \\ The algorithm then branches into two recursive checks.
 On the $s$-side (lines~4-7), the relevant subproblem is $(G^{\mathrm{ind}}_{R_s}(s),s,a)$.
 If the radius $R_s$ is already below the cap $R_{\max}$, this subproblem is considered sufficiently small and is added to the task set $\mathcal{T}$.
 If not, the procedure calls itself recursively on this induced subgraph to split it further.
 Symmetrically, the $t$-side branch (lines~8-11) processes the subproblem $(G^{\mathrm{ind}}_{R_t}(t),a,t)$: either it is recorded directly if $R_t\le R_{\max}$, or it is further partitioned by another recursive call. \\ Finally, once both branches have been processed, the algorithm returns (line~12) the accumulated set $\mathcal{T}$ of task triples.
 By construction, concatenating the solutions to these recorded subproblems along their anchors yields a valid overall $s\!\to\!t$ route.